Segence/rest-layer-kubernetes-configmap/README.md

 See [examples/main.go](https://github.com/Segence/rest-layer-kubernetes-configmap/blob/master/examples/main.go) for usage example.

+## Feature overview

+- Offers CRUD-style REST API functionality
+- Can manage ConfigMaps in the namespace it is installed to or in any other namespace (given sufficient access privileges)
+- Maintains original ConfigMap labels on Update

 ## Building

 If you're using the [GB](https://getgb.io) build tool, you can fetch all dependencies using the following commands: